Quartzite surface undergoing laser cleaning showing precise contamination removal

 What laser parameters work best for cleaning biological growth (lichens, algae) from quartzite without damaging the crystalline surface?

-For quartzite biological growth removal, employ 1064nm wavelength with 2.5 J/cm² fluence and nanosecond pulses.
-This effectively ablates organic matter while minimizing thermal shock risk to the crystalline structure.
-A scanning speed of 500 mm/s ensures thorough cleaning without substrate damage.
+For quartzite biological growth removal, apply a 1064 nm wavelength, specifically with 2.5 J/cm² fluence and nanosecond pulses.
+This method ablates organic matter effectively while minimizing thermal shock risks to the crystalline structure.
+Thus, a 500 mm/s scanning speed guarantees thorough cleaning without substrate harm.

 Does laser cleaning cause micro-fracturing in quartzite's interlocking crystalline structure that could accelerate future deterioration?